ktor-doc-jp/ktor-doc-jp/pages/features/locations.md

 ### URL parameters
 {: #parameters-url }

-That class must be annotated with the annotation `@Location` specifying a path to match with placeholders between curly brackets `{` and `}`.
+That class must be annotated with `@Location` specifying a path to match with placeholders between curly brackets `{` and `}`.
 For example: `{propertyName}`.
 The names between the curly braces must match the properties of the class.